ed1d1a8d/personal-website/content/posts/taylor-series.md

 - $f^{(n)}$ denotes the $n$-th derivative of $f$.
 So $f^{(0)} = f$, $f^{(1)} = f'$, $f^{(2)} = f''$, and so on.
 - $R_{f,c,n}$ is the remainder you get when you approximate $f$ about a base point $c$ with a $n$-th order Taylor expansion.
 If $f^{(n + 1)} = 0$, then $R_{f,c,n} = 0$.
 - This identity is known as **Taylor's theorem**.
-- Click to expand for a proof of the identity.
+- {{% expand "Click to expand for a proof of the identity." %}}
     ---

-    First, one technical note.
+    First, a technical note.
 In order for Taylor's theorem to hold, we must be able to take enough derivatives of $f$.
 For Taylor's theorem to hold up to $n$-th order, one sufficient condition is for $f^{(n + 1)}$ to exist and be continuous.

     ---